d-bl/GroundForge-help/docs/color-rules.md

 ================

 The Belgian color code and similar systems are sufficient for traditional styles of bobbin lace and easy to draw by hand.
-When experimenting with unorthodox stitches and grounds we need to distinguish more stitches possible with half a dozen of colors.
+When experimenting with unorthodox stitches and grounds we need to distinguish more stitches possible than possible with half a dozen of colors.

 This page explains the general rules for a completely different system applied to one of the pair diagrams in GroundForge.
 This new approach can distinguish 147 stitches: Anything up to three crosses